-In March 2010, well before the enactment of CISADA on July 1, 2010, several gas suppliers to Iran, anticipating this legislation, announced that they had stopped or would stop supplying gasoline to Iran.73 Others have ceased since the enactment of CISADA.
+In March 2010, well before the enactment of CISADA, several suppliers, anticipating this legislation, announced that they had stopped or would stop selling gasoline to Iran.73 Others have ceased since the enactment of CISADA.
 Some observers say that gasoline deliveries to Iran fell from about 120,000 barrels per day before CISADA to about 30,000 barrels per day immediately thereafter, although importation later increased to about 50,000 barrels per day.
-Some gasoline sellers who were already sanctioned for this activity (see above), as well as others, appear to be selling to Iran.
-There have been no significant gasoline shortages, either before or after CISADA was enacted.
-The phaseout of gasoline subsidies discussed above has further reduced demand for gasoline.
-Iran has also increased domestic production by converting at least two petrochemical plants to gasoline production, and it is accelerating renovations and other improvements to existing gasoline refineries.
+The GAO report of January 7, 2014, identified no foreign firms selling Iran gasoline between October 1, 2012 and November 7, 2013.
+This suggests that the phaseout of gasoline subsidies discussed above has further reduced demand for gasoline, and that Iran probably also has increased domestic production by expanding existing refineries.
+The main suppliers to Iran are listed below.